St Blazey

-St Blaise is the civil parish in which St Blazey is situated; the name St Blaise is also used by the town council.
-The village of Biscovey and the settlements of St Blazey Gate, Bodelva and West Par lie within the parish boundaries.
-An electoral ward also exists in the name of St Blaise.
-The population at the 2011 census was 4,674.
+St Blazey or St Blaise (Lanndreth) is a town and civil parish in Cornwall, England, United Kingdom.
+The parish has a short section of coastline onto St Austell Bay and includes western parts of Par within its boundaries, including Par Harbour.
+The parish also includes rural areas to the north-west of the built up area, including the hamlet of Bodelva and the Eden Project, which is located in a former quarry.
+The western part of the St Blazey built up area is known as St Blazey Gate.
+At the 2021 census the population of the parish was 6,932 and the population of the built up area as defined by the Office for National Statistics was 6,575.

 Once an important engineering centre for the local mine and railway industries, the parish is now dominated by the Eden Project.

 St Blazey is situated 3 mi east of St Austell, 1 mi west of Tywardreath and 1 mi north of Par.

+Toponymy

-The town takes its name from the Armenian Saint Blaise and holds a procession and service on his feast day, 3 February.
+The town takes its name from Saint Blaise, a 3rd or 4th century martyr from Lesser Armenia, who in Christian tradition is believed to have cured "toothache, sore throats and cattle diseases".
+The town holds a procession and service on his feast day, 3 February.

+Different spellings are used for the placename by different organisations.
+The spelling "St Blaise" is used for the legal name of the civil parish and its town council, whereas the spelling "St Blazey" is used by the Royal Mail in official postal addresses and by the Office for National Statistics as the name for the built up area.

 History

-The namesake and patron hallow of St Blazey is Saint Blaise, who in Christian tradition is believed to have "cure[d] toothache, sore throats and cattle diseases".

 An Iron Age hillfort Prideaux Castle lies a mile to the north west of the town in the parish of Luxulyan.

 The Biscovey Stone is the shaft of an ancient Celtic cross.
 It was inscribed, but the text is no longer readable.
 There are several theories about the stone; one says it dates from around 600 AD to show the Saxon advance into the county, another puts the date at around 900 AD.
 The head is thought to have been removed during the Reformation.
 The stone served as a gate post near the St Blazey turnpike gate.
 In 1896 it was moved to St Mary's Church, Biscovey.
 Arthur Langdon described the stone in 1896: he read the inscription as "+ Alroron Ullici + filius".
 It was also described by William Borlase in his Antiquities of Cornwall (1754), pp. 363–64.

 The church was built between 1440 and 1445 and is dedicated to Saint Blaise.
 It replaces an earlier church mentioned in 1294.
 The parish was administered by Tywardreath Priory until the Reformation.
-It was split from St Austell parish in 1834.
 The site was originally known by the Cornish names Landrait or Landreath, meaning Church on the Sand.
 A stone Gothic Latin cross stands in the churchyard but nothing is known about its history.